41st ISOC Materials

 • Deadline for submission of full-length papers to PROCI - 15 March 2026

-• Deadline to upload the required recording of presentation and any supplementary material - 1 July 2026
+• Further information will be provided regarding the deadline to upload required recording of presentation and any supplementary materials.